dhami88/-ShopSwift-/README.md

 # About
-PayCart provides a comprehensive solution and boasts robust cart and checkout features, ensuring effortless purchase management for a streamlined online shopping experience.
+Shopswift provides a comprehensive solution and boasts robust cart and checkout features, ensuring effortless purchase management for a streamlined online shopping experience.

 ## Features
 - Login/Signup